Steelhammer/lcweb/README.md

 * There is no documentation

-* No timer control in the lightcontrol web page.
+* Timer control in the lightcontrol web page, in progress.

 * The lcapi covers all functions but the timer functions are largely untested.